districtr/districtr/docs/02editormap/numbermarkers.md

 function could consolidate or correction of Louisiana data could consolidate this.
 - Icons are generated using Javscript Canvas.
 Could these also be generated SVG or even CSS to simplify the code?
+Probably not.
 - `colorsAffected` is a parameter sent to the `updated` but doesn't appear passed when into the function when it is called.
 Is `colorsAffected` also equivalent to `brush.changedColors`?